dfinity/portal/docs/developer-docs/deploy/staging-environment.md

 # Staging Environment

 Many projects can benefit from having a staging environment available besides the usual local and live deployments.
-This page explains how to set up such a stagin environment.
+This page explains how to set up such a staging environment.

 ## Benefits of a staging environment